 - Recruitment efforts

-While it may seem like a no-brainer, employee training is one of the most underrated aspects of workforce management within the construction industry.
-Training should not be merely a one-time experience during the onboarding process, but a continuous, evolving element of an employees' career.
+Training should not be a one-time experience during the onboarding process, but rather a continuously evolving element of an employee's career.

 Reduce the Skills Gap

 Baby Boomer retirements and low levels of Millennial and Gen Z workers who can fill those open positions has caused a worker shortage that hinders construction companies.
 It’s one of the main contributors to the historical imbalance of open jobs versus available workers:

 In February 2019, there was a record 7.3 million job openings in the United States